 Becoming a Biochemist

-Individuals looking to become Biochemists will typically have a third level qualification in a relevant scientific discipling (e.g. BSc Biochemistry or similar).
+Individuals looking to become Biochemists will typically have a third level qualification in a relevant scientific discipline (e.g. BSc Biochemistry or similar).
 For those looking to enter academia, postgraduate courses are available.
-For those looking to begin a career in industry, some companies will offer graduate schemes or entry level positions.
+For those looking to begin a career in industry, some companies will offer graduate schemes or entry-level positions.

 In addition to the relevant qualifications, the following skills would be highly desirable for candidates in this area: